Professional Maturity: The Skill That Shapes Long-Term Career Growth in 2026

 Ways to build ownership:

-Instead of panicking or blaming the team, they reorganize tasks, communicate clearly, and motivate the team to adapt.
+Instead of blaming the team, they reorganize tasks, communicate clearly, and motivate the team to adapt.

 2. Learn to Respond, Not React